 Caucasian (non-Ashkenazi Jewish)

-This means in a group of 100 women without a mutation, about eight will develop breast cancer by age 70.
-While in a group of 100 women with a BRCA1/2 mutation, between 40 and 70 will develop breast cancer by age 70.
+This means in a group of 100 women without a mutation, about eight will develop breast cancer by age 70 (about 12 by age 85).
+While in a group of 100 women with a BRCA1/2 mutation, between 45 and 65 will develop breast cancer by age 70.
 Because these numbers represent average risk, the risk of breast cancer for any one woman with a BRCA1/2 mutation may fall outside this range.
+Note that these risks are not 100 percent.
+Many women with a BRCA1/2 mutation will never have breast cancer [34-36].

-Together, BRCA1/2 genes are thought to explain a large portion of hereditary breast cancers .
+Together, BRCA1/2 mutations are thought to explain a large portion of hereditary breast cancers .
 Most breast cancers, however, are not hereditary.
-And, many BRCA1/2 carriers will never have breast cancer [28-30].
-A combination of factors likely determines who will develop breast cancer.
+A combination of factors likely causes breast cancer.

-Women who carry a BRCA1 mutation tend to have breast cancers that are triple negative [113-114].
+Women who have a BRCA1 mutation are at higher risk for triple negative breast cancer, as they tend to have breast cancers that are triple negative [33,123-124].
 Triple negative breast cancers are:

 Learn about hormone (estrogen and progesterone) receptor status, HER2/neu status and other factors that affect prognosis and treatment.